elionick/BundesratsJet/README.md

 ### v1.4 **April 15, 2023**
 * Bug fix, changed DB query for "last entry" (had to offset by 1)
 * Get AirportInfo based on coordinates
+* Implement flight path tracker for active planes in new table for future visualisation
 ---

 ## ToDos (to be expanded)